tonyketcham/puerh.wtf/content/tastings/smokeshou.md

 There's something primitively relaxing from this tea that's making me feel loose and social.
 It's got a bit of an alcoholic characteristic like scotch - perhaps a bit peaty.

 As the session moves on, the outright smokiness tones down into something of a background context.
 Chocolate breads follow with malt and smooth texture.
 This tea finishes with a light smoke, chocolate granola, and juiciness around the mouth with astringency on the roof of the top of the tongue - even a bit of a *huigan* in there.
 The empty cup reminds me of being besides a campfire eating smores.
+Super enjoyable.